 Stakeholders and materiality

-- The material topics were reviewed and ranked by the Board of Management in 2019.
-This approach resulted in 15 instead of 16 material topics.
-The material topic 'Reliability of energy supply, availability of grid' that was presented in the previous year was removed in 2019.
-This topic is very similar to 'Supply security' and also has the same key performance indicator (KPI).
-'Improving sustainability of purchasing activities' was altered to 'Social responsibility in the supply chain' to reflect our ambition in this area better.
+- The material topics were reviewed and ranked by the Board of Management in 2020.
+This approach resulted in the retention of the 15 material topics.
+Also, the importance of public support for the energy transition was highlighted specifically in relation to the material topic 'Contributing to the energy transition'.
 In addition to making the annual selection of topics, the Board of Management is responsible for management and control in relation to them.
 This takes place by means of reports on the adopted KPIs, each issued at their own frequency (monthly, quarterly and half-yearly).

 - In a written survey, we asked representatives of our stakeholder groups to determine what impact each of the 15 material topics has on their business operations.
 They were also invited to add new material topics.
-In this way, they determine which topics we should highlight at any rate in our annual report.
-We defined the following stakeholder groups.
+In this way, they determine which topics we should definitely highlight in our annual report.
+We defined the following stakeholder groups:

-- External: business customers, our customer panel, shareholders, local environment/communities, government and regulators, suppliers, the energy supply chain, NGOs, investors and rating agencies and partners.
-A total of 361 stakeholders indicated the impact of each topic.
+- external: business customers, private customers, shareholders, local environment/communities, government and regulators, suppliers, the energy supply chain, NGOs, investors and rating agencies and partners.
+A total of 346 stakeholders indicated the impact of each topic.

-- The result of the ranking by Stedin as well as that by our stakeholders is reflected in the materiality matrix within this section.
+- The result of the steps referred to above is reflected in the materiality matrix.
 In the Connectivity table, we show how the material topics correlate to our strategy, risks, KPIs and objectives.